CYBAVO/sofa_mock_server/README.md

 `VIEW` **GET** /v1/sofa/wallets/readonly/walletlist

 > The API code must be a read-only API code.
+Use wallet ID 0 to register API code with the mock server.

 - [Sample curl command](#curl-list-wallets)